shj0113/Metamodel-RBF/README.md

 1. Clone this github repository
 2. Run the `RadialBasisFunctions.ipynb`

 The required datasets, `curing_time_data.xlsx` and `flexural_strength_data.xlsx`, are located in the `data/` folder.
-These datasets are from the experimental results in the paper.
+These datasets are from the experimental results in the paper (Tables S2, S3, and S4 in the supplementary information).
 To fully reproduce Figures 4 and 5 from the paper, simply change the **sheet_name** in the dataset as needed.

 ### 2. Training and testing with new data
 To train and test the model with new data, follow these steps: